martinpihrt/OSPy-plugins/plugins/email_notifications_ssl/README.md

 This plugin can send E-mails.
 For this plugin you need an E-mail SMTP account as provider.
 This extension is a more modern variant of the original E-mail notifications extension (Connection via SSL layer)

+The plug-in includes an OSPy `plugin.json` manifest, registers its notification and retry worker with the shared plug-in runtime, manages system signal receivers through the common lifecycle, and implements `health()`.
+Diagnostics reports worker, signal receiver and SMTP configuration state, queued message count, latest successful SSL delivery, and recent errors without exposing credentials or recipients.

 Plugin setup
 -----------
 * Check Send E-mail after power on for send E-mail: